mzia-CH/Styleguides/Terraform/Terraform.md

 # VPC Provisioning

 ## Overview
-This script provisions a VPC with public and private subnets.
+This script provisions a Virtual Private Cloud (VPC) with public and private subnets in AWS using Terraform.

 ## Variables
 - `vpc_cidr`: The CIDR block for the VPC.
+Example: `"10.0.0.0/16"`
-- `public_subnet_cidrs`: List of public subnet CIDRs.
+- `public_subnet_cidrs`: List of CIDR blocks for the public subnets.
+Example: `["10.0.1.0/24"]`
-- `private_subnet_cidrs`: List of private subnet CIDRs.
+- `private_subnet_cidrs`: List of CIDR blocks for the private subnets.
+Example: `["10.0.2.0/24"]`

 ## Usage
+Include this code in your **main Terraform configuration file** to call the module and provision the VPC:
 ```terraform
 module "vpc" {
   source              = "./module-vpc"